bridgecrew-perf7/DEVELOPMENT-DEPLOYMENT/DEVELOPMENT_DEPLOYMENT/DOCKER_CHEAT_SHEETS/DOCKER_BEST_PRACTICE_PYTHON.md

 13. Use Docker Swarm (for secrets)
 14. Use Docker Scan
 15. Use Docker Content Trust
+16. Use supervisord
+17. Use CI/CD Git versioning

 ## Examples
+multiple stages dockerfile
 ```
 # temp stage
 FROM python:3.9-slim as builder